-By late May, temperatures have generally risen quite a bit and the demand for fluids follows suit; birds need to drink and drink often throughout the day.
+By late May, temperatures have risen quite a bit, and the demand for fluids follows suit; birds need to drink and often drink throughout the day.
 Continue reading Nature’s Birdbath

 A late migrant, the Yellow-bellied Flycatcher (“Moss Tyrant”) spends only about 66 days on the Ontario breeding grounds before making the journey southward back to its neotropic wintering grounds (Hussell 1982).
 This greenish, big-headed lil’ gem is possibly visiting your favorite patch as we speak Continue reading “Moss Tyrant” Appreciation Week